H. Joseph Allen

-H. Joseph Allen (born July 19, 1941 in The Bronx, New York) is an American businessman and Thoroughbred racehorse owner and breeder.
+Joseph Allen (born July 19, 1941) is an American businessman and Thoroughbred racehorse owner and breeder.

 Biography

 A graduate of the University of Michigan, Allen is a partner with his cousin Peter M. Brant in the privately owned newsprint company, Brant-Allen Industries, Inc, co-founded by their fathers.
 Allen served as vice chairman and president of the company.

 For a number of years Joseph Allen has been involved in Thoroughbred racing and with Peter Brant, owned Just A Game, winner of the 1980 Eclipse Award for American Champion Female Turf Horse.
 The Grade 1 Just A Game Stakes at Belmont Park is run in her honor.

+Personal life

-At the age of 29, Allen married 19 year old Barbara Tanner, in the early 1970s.
-He bought her a 25 percent stake of Andy Warhol's Interview magazine, so she would have something to do.
-Fran Liebowitz, who was then an associate of Warhol, said the marriage was over as soon as Barbara joined the Warhol entourage.
+In the early 1970s, at the age of 29, Allen married 19 year old Barbara Tanner.
+He bought her a 25 percent stake of Andy Warhol's Interview magazine.
 He later married and divorced Rhonda Roland Shearer.